Holly Fest (2017)

 The Holly Springs Fire Department holds an annual Fire Station Open House each October.
 They invite residents to tour the firehouse and learn about the fire department.

-There’s a bunch of activities for kids as well, ranging from using a fire hose, sitting in the fire trucks, putting out a small fire with an extinguisher and, of course, meeting Cinder, the firedog.
+There’s a bunch of activities for kids as well, ranging from using a fire hose, sitting in the fire trucks, putting out a small fire with an extinguisher and, of course, meeting Cinder, the fire dog.

 We spent an hour or so up there and had a really nice time — Brian especially had a blast sitting in the fire trucks.